-Gilbert Willie Sr. Elementary family and community involvement will be improved through communication using systems such as Remind, social media, campus website, Parent Teacher Organization (PTO) meetings, and family/community nights.
+J.W.
+Long Elementary family and community involvement will be improved through communication using systems such as Remind, social media, campus website, Parent Teacher Organization (PTO) meetings, and family/community nights.
 In order to initiate volunteer support, we will encourage parents to become volunteers through the district volunteer program.
 This will allow parents and community members to view our campus volunteer opportunities through the year.
+Top volunteers will be recognized at the end of the year.